 Please send your child in playwear and pack a complete change of clothes in a backpack.
+When soiled clothes are sent home, please send another change of clothes the next day.
 Please remember to occasionally check your spare set of clothes for appropriate size and season.
 Whenever possible, we will take advantage of the great outdoors so please send your child to school dressed for the weather.
 Please label all of your child's belongings.